EJSnow/Windows-7-simple/README.md

+### This project has been archived.
+I will not be providing support and there will be no further updates or bug fixes.

 # Windows 7 simple
 This is essentially the same as [my other Windows 7 skin](https://github.com/EJSnow/Windows-7-skin), but it has fewer options and is smaller in size (600 KB vs 1.3 MB).
 For those who don't like a lot of skin options.
 ## Installation